 Students should be ENGL 101 and MATH 161 ready.
-New students are normally required to take the Collegeos placement test at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate english and mathematics courses as part of the certificate when applicable.

-Successful completion of the program requires a ÒCÓ grade or better in each of the courses listed.
+Successful completion of the program requires a "C" grade or better in each of the courses listed.

-Course Number and Name Prerequisites Credits CSCI 111 - Computer Science I with Java and Python FNMT 118 prerequisite or placement in MATH 161 or higher 4 credits CSCI 118 - Foundations of Data Science FNMT 118 with a grade of "C" or better or placement in MATH 161 or higher 4 credits CIS 205 - Database Management Systems CSCI 112, which may be taken concurrently, or CIS 103, or CSCI 118.
+Course Number and Name Prerequisites Credits CSCI 111 - Computer Science I with Java and Python FNMT 118 prerequisite or placement in MATH 161 or higher 4 credits CSCI 118 - Foundations of Data Science FNMT 118 completed with a grade of "C" or better (or placement in MATH 161 or higher) and either CSCI 111, which may be taken concurrently or CIS 106, which may be taken concurrently 3 credits CIS 205 - Database Management Systems CSCI 112, which may be taken concurrently, or CIS 103, or CSCI 118.
 4 credits CSCI 218 - Statistics for Computing and Data Science Either CSCI 111 or CSCI 118 with a grade of "C" or better, and MATH 161 with a grade of "C" or better (or higher placement) 4 credits CSCI 221 - Machine Learning CSCI 118 with a grade of "C" or better, or CSCI 218 with a grade of "C" or better 4 credits